Wendy McCaw

-Wendy McCaw (née Petrak) is a businesswoman and the owner of the Santa Barbara News-Press.
+Wendy McCaw (née Petrak) is a businesswoman and the owner of the Santa Barbara News-Press, a newspaper that filed for bankruptcy on July 21, 2023.

 Early life and career

 She was born Wendy Petrak in Palo Alto, California, in 1951.
 She attended Stanford University, where she majored in history and met Craig McCaw during their sophomore year.
 They married in 1974, a year after graduation.
 During their marriage, they grew McCaw Communications into McCaw Cellular, eventually selling to AT&T in 1994.
 They divorced in 1997 with Wendy, represented by attorney Evan Schwab, receiving a reported $460 million (U.S.) divorce settlement.

 Santa Barbara News-Press

 In 2000, McCaw purchased the Santa Barbara News-Press, one of California's oldest newspapers, from The New York Times for $100 million.

 In 2006, McCaw was accused of interfering with the newsroom editorial judgment at the News-Press.
 Five editors and a columnist resigned over the controversy.
 A number of other publishers and editors have resigned since she purchased the paper in 2000 over differences with McCaw.

 In December 2006, McCaw sued Chapman University professor Susan Paterno over her article in the American Journalism Review that had criticized her management of the paper.

 As of 2016, staff at the newspaper had dropped from 200, from when she purchased the newspaper, to 20.

 On October 7, 2016, the Santa Barbara News-Press was the first newspaper in the United States to endorse Donald Trump for president during the 2016 elections.
 It was one of only six newspapers in the country to do so.
 According to biographer Sam Tyler, there was no question McCaw was "behind the endorsement.

 In April 2017, a federal judge ordered McCaw to offer reinstatement and around $2 million in back pay to former columnist Richard Mineards.

 In July 2018, after several administrative and court decisions against McCaw and the News-Press, the National Labor Relations Board announced it would seek $2.2 million on behalf of dozens of newsroom employees who were mistreated by McCaw.
 McCaw would be ordered to pay $936,000 to “make employees whole” for illegally hiring nonunion temporary workers, $705,000 in back pay for two employees whom she illegally laid off or fired, and $222,000 for employees whose merit pay she illegally suspended.

+On Friday, July 21, 2023, the News-Press filed for bankruptcy, bringing an end to nearly 150 years of publication.
+Local news website Noozhawk reported that an email was sent by managing editor Dave Mason telling the staff: “I have some bad news.
+Wendy filed for bankruptcy on Friday.
+All of our jobs are eliminated, and the News-Press has stopped publishing.
+They ran out of money to pay us.
+They will issue final paychecks to us when the bankruptcy is approved in court."